 PR Couture aims to be a resource for fashion and lifestyle communicators, no matter where they are in their career trajectory.
 The site reports daily on news, PR strategies, career opportunities, and noteworthy community members.
 In their own words: “PR Couture is the industry-leading platform and sourcebook for fashion and lifestyle communication professionals.”
 Recent posts include “10 Pitch Angles and Social Media Content for October” and “Solo Publicist Tips for Success.”

-The Holmes Report features long-form articles, interviews, podcasts, videos, and reports, such as The Global Communications Report with “…unique research into the trends, opportunities, and challenges that define the global PR industry.”
-Their Agency Playbook is the PR industry’s most comprehensive listing of firms from every region and specialty; it’s an invaluable guide for keeping up on partnerships and researching PR verticals.
+Formally know at The Holmes Report, PRovoke features long-form articles, interviews, podcasts, videos, and reports, such as The Global Communications Report with “…unique research into the trends, opportunities, and challenges that define the global PR industry.”
+Their Agency Playbook is the PR industry’s most comprehensive listing of firms from every region and speciality; it’s an invaluable guide for keeping up on partnerships and researching PR verticals.

 @SpinSucks followers: 16.7k

 SpinSucks is for an audience of both PR students and professionals.
 The majority of posts are penned by Gini Dietrich, founder, and CEO of Arment Dietrich, an integrated marketing communications firm.
 There are also posts from guest bloggers, who share perspectives on topics such as using hashtags, social media, or competition within the PR space.
 Spin Sucks wins awards due to fun sections like Gin and Topics with the weekly meme-able videos from around the Internet; and the Spin Sucks Inquisition, which interviews marketing and PR professionals from across the industry.